codingzorro/advent2023/doc/day01.md

 * extract all digits contained in the line: 1, 3 and 5 in this case
 * take the first and the last one to get the calibration: 15 in this case

+**Note:** We will start by implementing the calibration and only after that we will implement the "main loop" to accumulate the sum of calibrations.

 ### Step 1: Write the tests
 It is clear that we need at least two functions:
 * `(decode "a1b2c3d4e5f")` shall return `[1 3 5]`